Skip to Content

 • Very durable oversized cold forged drive.

-The Shimano NASCI spinning reel is a great starter reel and is available HERE.
+The Shimano NASCI spinning reel is a great starter and is available.

 Features

 Overall, I have to say that I am quite impressed with the quality of this fishing reel at this price point.
-I have spent hundreds in the past from both Shimano and other manufacturers to get this type of quality.
+I have spent hundreds of dollars from Shimano and other manufacturers to get this quality.

-Hagane cold forged gearing – The Hagane precision cold forged gears provide one of the smoothest retrieve experience you will ever have, especially under a heavy load.
+The Hagane precision cold forged gears provide one of the smoothest retrieve experiences you will ever have, especially under a heavy load.
 X-SHIP provides a smoother and stronger precision gear system that places a bearing on the pinion.

-While this difference does not make itself apparent when you are in the store under no load, the difference does become apparent rather quickly once adequate pressure has been applied (a big fish).
-The NASCI comes in both a 5.0:1 and 6.2:1 gear ratio.
+While this difference does not make itself apparent when you are in the store under no load, it becomes apparent quickly once adequate pressure has been applied (a big fish).
+The NASCI comes in both a 5.0:1 and 6.2:1 gear ratios.

-Coreprotect water resistance – Coreprotect provides you with 360-degree all-weather water resistance to make sure that this reel will last a lifetime – if you take care of it.
+Coreprotect provides you with 360-degree all-weather water resistance to ensure that this reel will last a lifetime – if you take care of it.

 Additionally, you will not get tired as easily after a long day on the water = no forearm and wrist fatigue.
 This design was first utilized in the more expensive Shimano Stella and then the Stradic FK reels.

-X Ship – X-Ship is a combination of features that work together to create much greater efficiency.
-By positioning the pinion gear close to the center line of the large diameter drive gear, more power is transferred from the handle to the rotor.
+X-Ship combines features to create much greater efficiency.
+Positioning the pinion gear close to the large-diameter drive gear’s center line transfers more power from the handle to the rotor.

-Thick Bail Wire – The thick bail wire might not seem like much at first but it does lead to better performance and less chance that the bail will warp over time which then produces sloppier line management and typically leads to wind knots etc.
+The thick bail wire might not seem like much at first, but it does lead to better performance and less chance that the bail will warp over time, producing sloppier line management and typically leading to wind knots, etc.

-As I have said in the past, make sure that after you cast that you use your hand to close the bail vs snapping it shut with the turn of the handle as this will make your reel last and perform better over time.
+As I have said, make sure that after you cast, you use your hand to close the bail vs. snapping it shut with the handle turn, as this will make your reel last and perform better over time.

 Features at a Glance